 New Reference Stadium for Electro-Voice in Zagreb, Croatia

 The Arena Zagreb, which opened in December 2008, has raised the architectural profile of the Croatian capital, Zagreb.
 Tehnozavod Marusic installed an extensive pro sound system from Electro-Voice in the multifunction hall, which seats up to 22,000 visitors.
-High-calibre concerts from acts such as Beyoncé and the London Symphony Orchestra crowned the highly successful inaugural event season.
+High-caliber concerts from acts such as Beyoncé and the London Symphony Orchestra crowned the highly successful inaugural event season.

 Six new sports halls were constructed in Croatia for the Men’s World Handball Championships at the start of the year - among them, the Arena Zagreb, now one of the architectural landmarks of the Croatian capital.
-Extending over 90,000 square metres, the new multifunction hall can seat audiences of up to 22,000.
+Extending over 90,000 square meters, the new multifunction hall can seat audiences of up to 22,000.
 The vast dimensions of the Arena, coupled with the stipulation that the hall be equally suitable for both sporting and cultural events, placed a heavy burden on those responsible for designing the sound reinforcement system.
 Wall-to-wall coverage but also a high degree of intelligibility were the two most important factors during the design - a challenge to which the Croatian pro audio company Tehnozavod Marusic provided the most convincing solution.

 With help from the Electro-Voice Technical Support Team, Tehnozavod Marusic proposed a design based on the highly successful stadium solutions EV came up with for the 2006 FIFA World Cup.
 Now over six months into its first year of operation, the Arena Zagreb’s sound reinforcement system has already demonstrated the versatility and quality of the sound reinforcement system by flawless performances in events ranging from the indoor motor cross world championships, to concerts by artists like Eros Ramazotti, the Backstreet Boys and José Carreras and musicals like “Disney on Ice“ and “Thriller“.